-Fun Alley – Located around the corner of Buddha-Full, this alleyway mural is presented by the City of North Vancouver’s Studio In The City.
-One of many public alleyway transformed into a vibrant, inviting space that encourages community connections.
-This is perfect place to snap a photo while enjoying your double scoop of Whiskey Hazelnut!
+Fun Alley — located around the corner from Buddha-Full, this alleyway mural is presented by the City of North Vancouver’s Studio In The City.
+It’s one of many public alleyways transformed into a vibrant, inviting space that encourages community connections.
+When you need a dose of colour on a grey day, this is the place to come.

-Heavily treed, lush and green Lynn Valley is home to many family friendly neighbourhoods surrounded by scenic trail systems of Lynn Canyon, Lynn Canyon Headwaters Regional Park, Mt.
-Fromme and neighbouring Mt.
+Heavily treed, lush, and green Lynn Valley is a family- friendly neighbourhoods surrounded by scenic trail systems like Lynn Canyon, Lynn Canyon Headwaters Regional Park, Mt.
+Fromme, and neighbouring Mt.
 Seymour.
-Cul-de-sacs, spacious lots, competitive prices and easy access to all amenities make Lynn Valley a superb choice for families.
+Culs-de-sac, spacious lots, competitive prices and easy access to outdoor amenities make Lynn Valley a superb choice for outdoorsy families.

-- The nearby Lynn Valley Public Library has a popular patio meeting place for coffee, a farmers market and an outdoor summer concert series.
+Lynn Valley Shopping Centre & Lynn Valley Village — These key commercial centres and two major grocery retailers, liquor stores, bakeries, a meat market, a garden centre, and more.
+Plus, the Lynn Valley Public Library here has a popular patio meeting place for coffee, a farmers market and an outdoor summer concert series.

-Deep Cove Brewery & Distillers – Though the name suggests otherwise, this craft brewery is located in the Mt.
-Seymour area and serves up some delicious sharing plates to accompany their tasty brews.
+Deep Cove Brewers & Distillers — Hidden near the Northwoods Village by the Arc’Teryx headquarters, this craft brewery serves up some delicious sharing plates to accompany their tasty brews.

 Parkgate Village — At the foot of Mt.
 Seymour, Parkgate Village has 38 shops and services to meet every need.

-Orso Cafe — This bright and spacious cafe serves up some of the best coffee on the North Shore as well as fresh baked pastries, waffles, breads plus charcuterie boards, sandwiches, local beer, wine.
+Orso Cafe — This bright and spacious cafe serves up some of the best coffee on the North Shore as well as freshly baked pastries, waffles, and bread.
+They also deal in charcuterie boards, sandwiches, local beer, and wine.

 Room 6 — Beautiful gift shop featuring products by local artists and makers from ceramics to clothing.